EL-MASTOR/bufferlist.nvim/README.md

 >❗️Make sure that `!` is the very first character in the prompt, it shouldn't be preceded by anything, otherwise it would behave just like [Closing multiple buffers](#closing-multiple-buffers)

-### Saving buffers
+### Saving multiple buffers
 Press `keymap.multi_save_buf` and then enter all the `<line_number>`s of the buffers you want to save seperated by a seperator.
 The seperator has the same characteristics described in [Closing multiple buffers](#closing-multiple-buffers)

+### Closing buffer list window
+Press `keymap.close_bufferlist` or just leave the bufferlist window

 >❗️📑📒 **_Note:_** _[timeout](https://neovim.io/doc/user/options.html#'timeout') between `<perfix>` and `<line_number>` is controlled by the vim global option [timeoutlen](https://neovim.io/doc/user/options.html#'timeoutlen') (*which by default is set to 1000ms*).

 >❗️You have to quickly press `<line_number>` before timeoutlen.
 Otherwise vim will enter operator pending mode and these keymaps will not work.

->This happens because there are global defined key maps starting one of with the keys `s`, `c` or `f`.
+This happens because there are global defined key maps starting one of with the keys `s`, `c` or `f`.
 If you wait until timeoutlen has passed, vim will execute the global mapping instead.
 Therefore you have to press *Esc* and try again quicker.
 However it is still recommended to not remap them using `ctrl`, `alt`, `shift` and `<leader>` keys since that will add more key strokes for you._

 >❗️📑📒 **_Note:_** _Terminal buffers are ignored in closing or multi-closing.
 To close them, you have to [force-close](#force-closing-buffers) them, or [force-multi-close](#force-closing-multiple-buffers) them